sonofman5024/sonofman5024/README.md

 - 👋 Hi, I’m @sonofman5024
-- 👀 I’m interested in getting a Backend Engineer job.
+- 👀 I’m interested in getting a Python Developer job.
 - 🌱 I’m currently learning machine learning stuff.
 - 💞️ I’m looking to collaborate on ZTM community.
 - 📫 How to reach me, is a good question. :)